 If your green space includes groupings of plants with space between them to breath, the process of transpiration creates a wonderfully comfortable and humid environment.

 Plants naturally process the sugars they need to survive through a process called photosynthesis.
 When plants are unable to photosynthesize rapidly enough, say to a lack of sunlight, plants can get their nutrients via fertilizer.
-Providing fertilizer to your house plants helps ensure they stay healthy and happy.
+Adding fertilizer to your house plant care routine helps ensure they stay healthy and happy.
 For most plants we recommend fertilizing once per month during the warmer parts of the year.
 During the cooler months plants will not require fertilizing.

 Stuffy and still air can cause a host of issues for your plant.
 Strive to keep it in a comfortable setting with some air circulation.
 Most house-plants enjoy a minimum temperature of 55 degrees fahrenheit.
 Avoid areas with cold drafts in the winter months and remember, the warmer it gets for house-plants, the happier they will be in your home garden!